Please help Keep Carter County Beautiful by supporting our efforts.

 Volunteers make our community beautiful!
 Keep Carter County Beautiful is a great place for students to fulfill their community service requirements.

 Ever wonder what makes one community seem so much nicer than another.
 I think it has to do with the people.
 Some people see a need and complain that something should be done, or they think it’s someone else’s problem.
 Other people see a need and jump right in to help.
 I think what makes one community better than another is its volunteers.
+One such volunteer is Suzette Clark.

 If you are or have a High School student in your house be aware that working with Keep Carter County Beautiful can fulfill your community service requirement.